 Pay attention to how the man in the video deals with his wet environment.
 In a survival scenario, things will rarely be perfect.
 You will need to be able to adapt.

 This is a good example of a survivalist who followed the same steps listed above.
-Notice how powerful a flame is produced.
+Notice how powerful a flame is.
 This is because he had the right amount of tinder and air in the log.
-He did a great job building the torch and is a good model to follow for making your own.

 Conclusion

-The swedish fire torch is a great method for making fires.
+The Swedish log fire is a great method for making fires.
 It is easily adaptable to multiple environments and functions for the critical tasks of cooking, warmth, and light.

-Perhaps its most beneficial feature is that you do not have to tend to the flame for as much as three hours, which gives you time to work on other needed tasks at your BOL or camp.
+Perhaps its biggest pro is that you do not have to tend to the flame for as much as 5 hours, which gives you time to work on other needed tasks at your bug out location or campsite.
 It’s a great makeshift stove and a good source of light.